-The Group focuses on revenues as a key performance measure, which may create an incentive for revenue to be recognized before rendering the service.
-Operating revenues for the year ended 31 December 2020 amounted to JD 24,462,113 (2019: JD 73,776,699).

-How the key audit matter was addressed in the audit
+amounted to JD 24,462,113 (2019: JD 73,776,699).

+Key Audit matter How the key audit matter was addressed in the audit The Group owns and operates a network of hotels.
+Revenues are mostly generated from room stay and sale of food and beverages.
+Revenues are recognized based on all the services availed and sales to customers.
+Revenue recognition was considered a key audit matter for the year 2020 due to the risk of errors in revenue recording and recognition as a result of the high volume of relatively low value transactions.
+A risk is also present in invoices that may be issued for services that are rendered but are not fully recorded and hence may result in an overstatement or understatement of revenues.
 Audit procedures included testing the Group's controls around revenue recognition and key manual controls in the revenue recognition process.
 We performed detailed analytical procedures for the gross margin on a monthly basis for all types of revenue (Rooms, Food and Beverages, and Other departments).
 Having built expectations about revenue figures for the year we performed substantive analytical procedures using financial and non-financial information.
 We selected and tested a sample of daily reports based on which revenues are recorded to ensure proper revenue recognition.
 We selected a sample before and after the year 2020 to assess whether the revenue was recognized in the correct period.
+The Group focuses on revenues as a key performance measure, which may create an incentive for revenue to be recognized before rendering the service.
+Operating revenues for the year ended 31 December 2020

-Key Audit Item 2: Impairment of property and equipment and investment properties

-Refer to Note (4) and Note (5) to the consolidated financial statements
+Key Audit Item 2: Impairment of property and equipment and investment properties Refer to Note (4) and Note (5) to the consolidated financial statements